ken-power/ken-power.github.io/README.md

 See [the code](https://github.com/ken-power/CVND-AutomaticImageCaptioning) for this project.

 ## Simultaneous Localization and Mapping (SLAM)
-SLAM (Simultaneous Localization and Mapping) provides a way to track the location of a robot in the world in real-time and identify the locations of landmarks such as buildings, trees, rocks, and other world features.
-The goal of this project is to implement SLAM for a 2-dimensional world and combine knowledge of robot sensor measurements and movement to create a map of an environment from only sensor and motion data gathered by a robot, over time.
+SLAM (Simultaneous Localization and Mapping) provides a way to track the location of a robot (e.g., a self-driving car) in the world in real-time and identify the locations of landmarks such as buildings, trees, rocks, and other world features.
+The goal of this project is to implement SLAM for a 2-dimensional world and combine knowledge of robot sensor measurements and movement to create a map of an environment from only sensor and motion data gathered over time by a robot.

 See [the code](https://github.com/ken-power/CVND-SLAM) for this project.